 - Request scope permissions.
 For example, you can request the "user.read" scope, which grants permission to read the profile of the signed-in user.

 - Define scopes that define access to your web API.
 Typically, when an app wants to access your API, it will need to request permissions to the scopes you define.

 - Share a secret with the Microsoft identity platform that proves the app's identity.
 Using a secret is relevant in the case where the app is a confidential client application.
-A confidential client application is an application that can hold credentials securely.
+A confidential client application is an application that can hold credentials securely, like a web client.
 A trusted back-end server is required to store the credentials.